 Redlining in Richmond: HOME v.
 Nationwide is a landmark case that tells the story of how a small fair housing organization took on one of the largest companies in the homeowners’ insurance industry for redlining African-American neighborhoods, and won the case.
 The resulting benefits were two-fold: discriminatory practices were held to be legally and morally wrong and also proven to be harmful for the industry's profitability.
 Because of this case, urban residents with the potential to be good customers now have increased access to homeowners' insurance, and the industry has reaped the benefits of expanding their business into new markets.

-This exhibit is currently on display at University of Richmond Downtown.
 For updates on guided tours or future locations sign up to receive emails.

 Download the Redlining in Richmond guide book PDF.

 Taking on impactful, systemic cases like the one featured in HOME v.
 Nationwide takes a tremendous amount of time, labor, and resources.
 To support HOME's efforts to continue to fight discrimination on a large scale, please consider donating to the Barbara Wurtzel Rabin Fund.

 If you are interested in displaying or hosting this exhibit in your space, please contact Development Manager Holly Rodriguez at 804-354-0641 ext.
 112 or by email.